-There are at least a few virtual panoramas from Burj Khalifa observation deck, however, they are not detailed enough in my opinion, especially for remote vistas.
-I would like to show you below long lens photos presenting some interesting places.
+There are at least a few virtual panoramas from the Burj Khalifa observation deck, however, they are not detailed enough in my opinion, especially for remote vistas.
+I would like to show you below long lens photos below presenting some interesting places.
 Unfortunately, a big dust concentration made these pictures quite faint, although these remote objects remain still visible.

 We spent on the Burj Khalifa top deck around 45 minutes and then headed further towards Dubai Downtown.
 If visibility conditions could be better I would stay there longer.
 Anyway no longer than 1,5 hours, because our sightseeing plan was tightened.
 I will say more in the forthcoming article about our whole stopover trip in Dubai.

 The Burj Khalifa visit included also a coffee on the observation deck, although there was not possible to do it there.
 We very regretted it, because is probably nothing better than drinking coffee on the top of the highest building in the world.
 We could do this… just under the Burj Khalifa.
-Right after leaving the lift we were invited for the coffee with a view on the Burj Khalifa fountains.
+Right after leaving the lift, we were invited for coffee with a view of the Burj Khalifa fountains.

 Despite some inconveniences, that we encountered during our visit I still highly recommend being on the observation deck of the tallest building in the world.
-I repeat once again, that the full article about visiting Dubai during stopover will be released soon.
+I repeat once again, that the full article about visiting Dubai during a stopover will be released soon.

 - Baker F.W., Pawlikowski J.J., 2012, Higher and higher: The evolution of the buttressed core, (in:) Civil engineering

 - 360 deg panorama view from the World tallest building!